bottlerocket-os/bottlerocket/SECURITY_GUIDANCE.md

 They apply to any Bottlerocket variant.

 ```
+# Enable kernel lockdown in "integrity" mode.
+# This prevents modifications to the running kernel, even by privileged users.
+[settings.kernel]
+lockdown = "integrity"

 # The admin host container provides SSH access and runs with "superpowers".
 # It is disabled by default, but can be disabled explicitly.
 [settings.host-containers.admin]